Overview of World’s Best Workforce Legislation (120B.11)

 Each school board shall establish a district advisory committee to ensure active community participation in all phases of planning and improving the instruction and curriculum affecting state and local academic standards.
 The committee, to the extent possible, shall reflect the diversity of the district and its school sites and shall include teachers, parents, support staff, students and other community residents.
 Whenever possible, parents and other community residents shall comprise at least two-thirds of the advisory committee members.

-In Lakeville Area Public Schools, this committee is entitled the Curriculum Advisory Council (CAC).
+In Lakeville Area Public Schools, this committee is entitled the Teaching & Learning Advisory Council (T&AC).
 It provides recommendations to the ISD 194 Board of Education regarding rigorous academic standards, student achievement goals, district assessments, and program evaluations for all content areas.

-The Lakeville Area Public Schools has a district-wide Curriculum Advisory Council (CAC).
-The council consists of parent representatives from each school in the district as well as community representatives, teachers, administrators, and school board members.
+The Lakeville Area Public Schools has a district-wide Teaching & Learning Advisory Council (T&LAC).
+The council consists of parent representatives from each school in the district as well as community representatives, teachers, students, administrators, and school board members.
 The purpose of the council is to advise the district on curriculum content, instructional practices, and assessments.
 The council meets monthly to provide feedback about curriculum updates, student achievement reports, and recommendations for instructional resources.
-Members spend considerable time interviewing presenters, providing input, and making recommendations.
+Members spend considerable time interacting with presenters, providing input, and making recommendations.
 These recommendations are shared publicly during a Board of Education meeting by the board representative and by the Executive Director of Teaching and Learning.
-Building representatives share the information with their building advisory councils and PTO’s and bring feedback to the Curriculum Advisory Council.
+Building representatives share the information with their building shared leadership teams and PTO’s and bring feedback to the Teaching & Learning Advisory Council.

-Lakeville Area Public Schools parents and community members are invited to apply for membership on the district Curriculum Advisory Council (CAC).
+Lakeville Area Public Schools parents and community members are invited to apply for membership on the district Teaching & Learning Advisory Council (T&LAC).
 Applications are available on the district website, or you can contact Sandy Eissinger at 952-232-2019 if you are interested in applying.
 Applications are accepted through October 30th of each year.
-Meetings are held once a month on Tuesdays from 4:00 – 5:30 p.m.
+Meetings are held once a month on Mondays from 4:00 – 5:30 p.m.